 |Previous||Table of Contents||Next|

-Data intelligence refers to all the analytical tools and methods business employ to form a better understanding of the information they collect to improve their services or investments.
-Data Intelligence focuses on analysis and interaction with information in a meaningful way to promote better decision-making in the future.
+Data and AI refers to all the analytical tools and methods business employ to form a better understanding of the information they collect to improve their services or investments.
+Data and AI focuses on analysis and interaction with information in a meaningful way to promote better decision-making in the future.

-Data solutions are not built in silos, data needs to be ingested, processed, analyzed and presented in a specific context to add value to business.
+Data and AI solutions are not built in silos, data needs to be ingested, processed, analyzed and presented in a specific context to add value to business.

-The ‘Data Intelligence’ term in this book represents all the data related fields like data dcience(DS), machine learning(ML), data engineering (DE), big data, cloud computing for data, DataOps fields collectively.
+The ‘Data and AI’ term in this book represents all the data related fields like data dcience(DS), machine learning(ML), data engineering (DE), big data, cloud computing for data, DataOps fields collectively.

-Organizations, big or small, are heavily investing in data intelligence research and applications these days.
+Organizations, big or small, are heavily investing in data and AI research and applications these days.
 And hence, it has become the hottest career.
-If you want to become a data intelligence practitioner, there is no better time than this.
+If you want to become a data and AI practitioner, there is no better time than this.

 Aspirants are taking different approaches to get into the field, some are fortunate enough to be put into projects as freshers, but most aspirants are building their capabilities by learning theory and applying them on public data-sets.